nathanielcastillo/Cyclistic-Case-Study/README.md

 Total - 5719877 rows of data

 # Process
-### Data Cleaning SQL
+### Data Cleaning Tools

-Data cleaning will be done in MySQL as there are a total of over 5 million rows of data that need to be cleaned
+Data cleaning will be done in MySQL as there are a total of over 5 million rows of data which is too much for Microsoft Excel to process efficiently

-which is too much for Microsoft Excel to process efficiently
+### Creating Master Table

-### Creating Master Table to hold data
+This will hold all the data from the 12 CSVs as 2023_ride_data

 ``` MySQL
 DROP TABLE IF EXISTS 2023_ride_data;